Gammel Gura

 Posted by Roger Häggström on June 2, 2018, 11:01 pm

 This was a different renovation.
-Partly due to the fact that the guitar was manufactured in the 1930s in the city of Sisak in Croatia.
+Partly due to the fact that the guitar was manufactured in the 1930s in the town of Sisak in Croatia.
 That I know it is a coincidence, 80% of the label was gone but on a small chip I could read "Sisak" in small letters.
-The "Vardian" that was in large letters on the label did not give much,…
+"Vardian" which was in big letters on the label didn't give much, ...

 Continue reading 'GG120 Croatian parlor from the 1930s' »